 Muscle Beach was built in the 1930s as a Works Progress Administration (WPA) Project designed to encourage and increase people’s physical activity.
 It has become a symbol for the beginning of America’s preoccupation (obsession?) with physical fitness.
 Over the years, it’s been the site of many bodybuilding and acrobatic competitions.

 Pssst!
-Don’t miss the map of our Los Angeles recommendations and pinnable at the end of this feature.
+Don’t miss the map of our Los Angeles with kids recommendations at the end of this feature.

 Today, you never know exactly what you’re going to see but expect to see very fit people doing cool acrobatic tricks, dudes walking on very long slack lines like they’re walking on air, and gymnasts flinging themselves from ring to ring like monkeys.
 They kids will love it and are welcome to try slack lining or flying through the rings.